foldda/snappable/README.md

 Snappable is a library that provides generic component interfacing, through which software components can be "joined" together and exchange data, regardless of the differences in their data models, just like Lego joints enable building Lego models using Lego blocks, regardless of their individual shape and color.
 Such component interfacing, as from using Snappable, is the key to making generic software components because now components can evolve on their data model without breaking the connectivity to the other generic components.

-Technically, Snappable provides a unified, universal data transport layer API, through which connected components can _freely exchange arbitrarily complex data between each other_ regardless of how different or incompatible their internal data models[^2].
-Snappable allows these "snappable" and "detachable" components can be independently developed or be separately acquired, meaning Logo-like flexibility in app-building and component reuse.
+Essentially, Snappable provides a unified, universal data transport layer API, through which connected components can _freely exchange arbitrarily complex data between each other_ regardless of how different or incompatible their internal data models[^2].
+Snappable allows these "snappable" and "detachable" components can be independently developed or be separately acquired, meaning Lego-like flexibility in modular app-building and ultimate component reuse.

 [^2]: While the data transport layer allows physically exchanging data between the components collaborative interaction, there is still a "logical" application-layer typically implemented in the components themselves, where the data is interpreted and consumed.